 -

-This often leads to publishers implementing workarounds to manually assign the registration resource to all users, which requires development and maintenance.
+This often leads publishers to implement workarounds that manually assign the registration resource to all users, which requires development and maintenance.

 -

-Changing segmentation while retaining the terms for user flows and analytics is almost always the appropriate fix instead.
+Changing segmentation while retaining the terms for user flows and analytics is almost always the appropriate fix.

-There are a number of valid reasons to segment using registration terms only:
+There are valid reasons to segment using registration terms only, including:

 -